postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 You can then select the format you'd like your collection to export as.
 Click **Export** to download your newly generated JSON file.

-> The export for collection v1 format is blocked in Postman.
+> The export to Collection v1 format is no longer supported in Postman.

 ![Export collection format](https://assets.postman.com/postman-docs/export-collection-format-v8.jpg)

-> Learn more about Postman's [v1 and v2 formats](https://blog.postman.com/travelogue-of-postman-collection-format-v2/).
+> Learn more about Postman's [collection formats](https://blog.postman.com/travelogue-of-postman-collection-format-v2/).

 ### Exporting environments